-Whitehall Primary School Curriculum Intent (September 2019)
+Whitehall Primary School Curriculum Intent

-Through careful planning, the curriculum topics enables our children to apply and practise skills and knowledge across all subject areas.
+Our curriculum is based upon termly cross curricular ‘Themes’ for each year group.
+Through careful planning, the curriculum topics enable our children to apply and practice skills and knowledge across all subject areas.